peng51/traveler/README.md

 	in Chrome, type chrome://gpu and chrome://flags to check the WebGL status

-	install the Nvidia graphics driver if there is none
+	install the graphics driver if there is none

 	update the Chrome

+	$: sudo apt-get install mesa-utils

+	still not working